mikedilger/nostr-next/what_can_breaking_get_us.md

 # Cryptography

-Your keypair is the most fundamental part of nostr.
+Your key-pair is the most fundamental part of nostr.
 That is your portable identity.

 If the cryptography changed from secp256k1 to ed25519, all current nostr identities would not be usable.